rueckstiess/mtools/INSTALL.md

 This will create a sub-folder `mtools` under the `/path/to/github/repos` folder and check out the code there.

-#### Python
-You will need to have a version of Python installed for all the scripts below, 2.7.x is recommended.
-2.6.x will work but you need to install the `argparse` module separately (you can use `pip` to install it, see below).
-To check your Python version, run `python --version` on the command line.

-Python 3.x is currently not supported.

 #### Command style usage
 If you want to execute the scripts in "command style", i.e. typing